-Healing from the emotional, mental, and physical shock of breaking up is difficult even if your relationship was troubled and you suspected it was ending – you just don’t bounce back from such a big loss in your life!
+Recovering from the emotional, mental and physical shock of breaking up is hard.
+Even if your relationship was troubled – and you suspected it was ending – you just don’t bounce back from such a big loss in your life!
 The shock of a sudden breakup hits hard…even when you knew the relationship wasn’t healthy and you were thinking of leaving.

 This breakup advice is a refreshing change from my usual Blossom Tips for women!
 A divorced dad left this advice on one of my articles about wives cheating.
 He shared what helped him heal after his marriage ended; in this article I share the best of his breakup tips for guys.